mnelissen/coo/README.md

 ## Features

-* C compatible (any valid C program is a valid COO program)
+* C compatible, but see below (any valid C program is a valid COO program)
 * class methods
 * virtual methods
 * no runtime library required